Plaxton: The Paramount era

 The Paramount II launched for the 1985 season brought a tidier frontal appearance.
 (See the picture with the Paramount 4000) Gone was the black plastic moulding below the windscreen and the "hole" like appearance of the centre of the grille between the lights.
 The rectangular headlights were retained within a bright silver like surround.
 Other modifications included deeper parcel racks that were capable of supporting air conditioning.
 A tweed like material was used to cover the interior skirt and a large part of the racks.

 A "low driver" option was available for the 3200.
 This was useful for touring however the driver lost the commanding view of the road ahead.
 The driver sat low in the body so the passengers have a better view ahead.
 The windscreen from the 3500 was used on this version of the 3200, the headlights being lower to the road than usual.

-1986 saw the final and most elegant version of Paramount, the Mark III.
+1986 saw the final version of Paramount, the Mark III.
 According to brochures it was even stronger than the Paramount II.
 The sloping front window was gone and in its place a stepped front window that formed the first bay.
 In the glass Plaxton's "castle" logo was etched, the rear window contained a blind like decal at the base with a castle badge in the centre.
 The dashboard consisted of a moulded cabinet, ceasing the use of wood and formica of earlier versions of Plaxton coaches since the Panorama's.
 In the centre of the black finished cabinet was a large castle logo.
 Airline-style locker doors were now available on the parcel racks to further give a sleek appearance like a 747.

 In 1989 Plaxton responded to a request from the privatised National Express for a further version of Paramount III to be leased to its contractors by a joint venture of Plaxton, National Westminster Bank and National Express.
 The Paramount Expressliner was created from the Mark III Paramount on a Volvo chassis and was tailored to National Express' specific requirements which included a closed back with the double N logo etched into the fibre glass rear moulding.
 This period of coach design seemed to introduce the windowless rear as a design feature for most coaches.